The Civility of Albert Cashier

 The Civility of Albert Cashier is a folk/country musical about transgender American Civil War soldier Albert Cashier with book by Jay Paul Deratany, music by Joe Stevens and Keaton Wooden, and lyrics by Stevens, Wooden, and Deratany.

 Production history

-It received a developmental run from August 31, 2017 to October 15, 2017 on Stage 773 in Chicago, after several workshopping sessions at The Chicago Musical Theater Festival at Victory Gardens, The Los Angeles LGBT Arts Center, and at the Marriott Theater in Chicago.
+It received a developmental run from August 31, 2017 to October 15, 2017 on Stage 773 in Chicago, after several workshopping sessions at The Chicago Musical Theater Festival at Victory Gardens, The Los Angeles LGBT Arts Center, and at the Marriott Theater in Chicago and starred Dani Shay as Young Albert Cashier.

-In May 2022, the Trans Entertainment Guild hosted a staged concert version of the musical off-Broadway, with an all-trans/gender nonconforming cast, at The Players Theatre in New York City.
+In May 2022, the Trans Entertainment Guild hosted a staged concert version of the musical off-Broadway, and starred Achilles Mulkey and Fin Gagnon as Young Albert, with an all-trans/gender nonconforming cast, at The Players Theatre in New York City.

+The show, starring Dani Shay again in the lead, reopened at the Colony Theatre in Burbank, California in August 2024.